 Privacy Statement

-Whether deliberately or inadvertently, in your interactions with SCHUNK, you will share personal data with us.
+Whether deliberately or inadvertently, in your interactions with SCHUNCK, you will share your personal data with us.
 We believe it is important to handle this data as carefully as possible.
-This is why we have created this Privacy Statement and set out how we handle your personal data and the specific rights you have.
+For this reason, we have prepared the privacy statement below which describes how we handle your personal data and your rights in this regard.

-This is the Privacy Statement of Stichting SCHUNCK, with its registered offices in Heerlen, listed in the trade register of the Chamber of Commerce under file number 64162028, hereinafter to be referred to as: “SCHUNCK”.
+This is the Privacy Statement of the incorporated foundation Stichting SCHUNCK, with its registered offices in Heerlen, listed in the trade register of the Chamber of Commerce under number 64162028, hereinafter to be referred to as: ‘SCHUNCK’.

-SCHUNCK processes personal data within the meaning of article 4 of the General Data Protection Regulation (GDPR).
+SCHUNCK processes personal data as defined in Section 4 of the General Data Protection Regulation (GDPR).
 Personal data includes all data that can be used to directly or indirectly identify a natural person.

 What personal data do we process?

-The type of personal data we process depends on the agreed services (e.g. signing up for a membership and/or taking out a subscription and/or attending a workshop) and the general purpose of processing this data.
-The types of data processed by SCHUNK include the following:
+The type of personal data we process depends on the agreed services (e.g., signing up for a membership and/or taking out a subscription and/or attending a workshop) and the general purpose of processing this data.
+The types of data processed by SCHUNCK include the following:

-• Other personal data that you actively provide us with, and insofar as this data is necessary for performing the service(s) to be provided by SCHUNK.
+- other personal data that you actively provide us with, and insofar as this data is necessary for performing the service(s) to be provided by SCHUNCK.

 Why do we process your personal data?